webpack/webpack.js.org/content/how-to/lazy-load/react.md

   - iammerrick
 ---

-By using the [bundle-loader](https://github.com/webpack/bundle-loader) we are able to create a React component that allows us to declaratively split & load code in semantic bundles.
-We can also provide a higher order component function that will allow a component to specify its own dependencies.
-This allows consumers and authors of components to decide what is lazily loaded.
-A component can lazily load dependencies without it's consumer knowing, and a consumer can lazily load it's children without its children knowing, or some combination of both.
-By using the bundle loader we can semantically name chunks to intelligently load groups of code.
+A component can lazily load dependencies without it's consumer knowing using higher order functions, or a consumer can lazily load it's children without its children knowing using a component that takes a function and collection of modules, or some combination of both.

 ## LazilyLoad Component